nus-cs3281/2023/students/ckcherry23/knowledge.md

 Pug is an HTML templating language for Node.js, It makes it easy to write reusable HTML components with cleaner syntax.
-Such templating ngines may be useful while working with data-driven web applications, like RepoSense.
+Such templating engines may be useful while working with data-driven web applications, like RepoSense.

 Perhaps something unfortunate is that most online resources for Vue